cogent3/cogent3/doc/cookbook/loading_tabular.rst

 Using ``load_delimited()``
 --------------------------

-This is just a standard parsing function which doesn't do any filtering, or casting elements.
+This is just a standard parsing function which does not do any filtering or converting elements to non-string types.

 .. jupyter-execute::